alemdomarco/alemdomarco.github.io/_posts/2022-03-04-validation.markdown

 {% endhighlight %}

-First we need to change `string name` to `Name name`  and remove duplicated code
+First, we need to change `string name` to `Name name`  and remove duplicated code.

 {% highlight csharp %}